AlexBrand12345/scylla-sorting/README.md

 So when we want to sort our data, we should filter our partition with `EQ` and then get results, sorted by clustering keys inside previous key results.

 ### Views
-To change clustering order we can use `MATERIALIZED VIEWS`:
+To change clustering order we can use `MATERIALIZED VIEWS`, based on the `table_name`
 ```SQL
 CREATE MATERIALIZED VIEW `view_name` AS
         SELECT * FROM `table_name`